-I created this beet pizza recipe almost two months ago and have been struggling ever since to find the words to go with it.
+I created this heart beet pizza recipe almost two months ago and have been struggling ever since to find the words to go with it.
 Then suddenly, when I opened the kitchen window this morning to a shiver of cool, fall air, I realized two things: 1) Now’s the perfect time for an earthy-sweet, roasted vegetable pizza like this one, and 2) If I keep trying to write the perfect post, it’ll never get out there.

 So here it goes.
 My infant son, Jack, had open-heart surgery almost exactly three months ago—to repair a defect that would have taken him from us before his first birthday—and it changed the way I look at everything, including this blog.
-[Don’t worry: This post is long, but there’s a happy ending and a delicious recipe waiting for you at the end.]
+[Don’t worry: This post is long, but there’s a happy ending and a delicious heart beet pizza recipe waiting for you at the end.]

 Our Bumpy Ride into New Parenthood